-We have audited the accompanying balance sheets of Marathon Acquisition Corp (a development stage company) (the "Company") as of December 31, 2007, and 2006 and the related statements of operations, stockholders' equity, and cash flows for the year ended December 31, 2007, the period from April 27, 2006 (inception) through December 31, 2006 and for the period from April 27, 2006 (inception) through December 31, 2007.
+We have audited the accompanying balance sheets of Marathon Acquisition Corp (a development stage company) (the "Company") as of December 31, 2007, and 2006 and the related statements of operations, stockholders' equity, and cash flows for the year ended December 31, 2007, the period from April 27, 2006 (inception) through December 31, 2007.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.